Have you noticed fleas in your house? If you have, you are not alone.

 However, the success of this method will greatly depend on your kitty’s behavior.
 It may not be too easy to achieve if your cats are the free-range type.

 In most cases, cats only catch fleas when they decide to have a walk outside your compound.
-In this case, the more they stay inside is the more they reduce the chances of contracting fleas.
+In this case, the more they stay inside, the more they reduce the chances of contracting fleas.

 This might be hard to attain if you have a natural outside roamer.